Steep capacity cut leaves airlines with overhedged jet fuel headache

 “Because what we’ve seen in the past is that when demand returns and recovers, that fuel price most likely will increase.
 So we are staying flexible and thinking about both sides of the recovery process.”

-Writing by Miyoung Kim; Editing by Simon Cameron-Moore
+Additional reporting by Laurence Frost in Paris; Writing by Miyoung Kim; Editing by Simon Cameron-Moore and Louise Heavens